Best Film for the Nikon FM

 - Digital cameras 14+ stops

 - Slide film 6-8 stops

-35mm film that is sold in metal canisters is used by the Nikon FM.
-In addition, it is the most widely used film format and occasionally described as 135 film.
+35mm film that is in metal canisters is used by the Nikon FM.
+In addition, it is the most frequently used film format and occasionally described as 135 film.

-120 or 220 film, used with medium format cameras, is the only other film format you are likely to encounter.
+120 or 220 film, used with medium format cameras, is the only other film format you are going to encounter}.

 DX Coded Film

-Almost all available 35mm film made currently has a DX code.
-This allows cameras to automatically detect and set the ISO when the film is loaded into the camera.
+Almost all new 35mm film on the market today has DX encoding.
+This enables cameras to automatically detect and set the ISO of the film loaded.

-DX-coding does not make a difference for the Nikon FM because ISO is required to be manually selected.
+DX-coding won’t matter for the Nikon FM because ISO must be manually set.

 Nikon FM Resources

-WARNING: Film doesn't get processed locally at big box stores and pharmacies do not process film at the store.
-They ship film off to be processed by a third party.
-Because of this, you won’t be given your developed negatives back.
+WARNING: Big box stores and pharmacies do not process film at the store.
+They ship film away to be developed by a third party.
+Because of that, you won’t get your processed negatives back.